PsyChip/VOX/content/system.md

 Getting London forecast <action cmd="get-weather" param="London"/>

 ### web-search
 Runs a Google search and returns top results with snippets.
 Recognize search and research intent in any language.

-Trigger this tool when user asks to search, look up, find, research, investigate, or asks for your opinion/take.
+**ALWAYS trigger this tool when user explicitly asks to:**
+- "search", "google", "look up", "search the web", "search online", "find on internet"
+- Research, investigate, find information
+- Get your opinion/take on something

 When searching for local information, consider using {{location}} in the search query.

 **CRITICAL: Filter irrelevant and inappropriate search results.** When processing web search results:
 - **ONLY use results that are directly relevant to the user's query**